Spencer Torkelson Player Props: Tigers vs. Mariners

 Spencer Torkelson At The Plate

-- In 32 games this year (36.8%), Torkelson has picked up an RBI, and in nine of those games (10.3%) he had two or more.
+- In 32 games this season (36.4%), Torkelson has picked up an RBI, and in nine of those games (10.2%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 36 of 87 games this year, and more than once 6 times.
+- In 42.0% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.